Safety Lessons In A Dangerous Industry

 On a construction site, you likely have a checklist of procedures for operating the excavator: But do your employees know what to do if someone puts a nail through their hand?

-Clearly, there need to be safety protocols for processes that involve obvious dangers, like operating heavy machinery.
+Clearly, there needs to be safety protocols for processes that involve obvious dangers, like operating heavy machinery.
 But workers are often also dealing with more generic risks, and these are more likely to be overlooked.

 When building a safety culture, you have to balance your attention between the major risks, and those that are more mundane but still deadly.